NAVAL SPECIAL WARFARE COMMAND (NAVSPECWARCOM)

 SEAL Delivery Vehicle Task Unit Limitations

 SDV missions are limited in their speed and distance by propulsion systems, sea state, weather, and water temperature.
 SDVs can carry a limited amount of equipment.
 Extensive training is required to maintain proficiency in operational skills required to operate from the DDS.
 SDV Task Units require a host submarine as the optimum means of mobility to and from the objective area.
 SDV Task Units require a support base for extended employment.
-Specific logistics are required to support a SDV task unit that are unique to SDV Teams.
+Specific logistics are required to support a SDV task unit that is unique to SDV Teams.

 The SEAL platoon is the largest operational element that will normally be employed to conduct a tactical mission.
 Multi-platoon operations should not be planned or conducted without extensive preparations and rehearsals.
 A SEAL platoon is normally commanded by a Navy Lieutenant (O- 3).
 A platoon consists of 16 SEALs and may divide into 2 squads or 4 elements.
 All SEAL platoon personnel are dive, parachute, and demolitions qualified.